asig/kosmos_tape_emulator/README.md

 PCB, I will be very interested in that :-)

 ## Build instructions
-There's a Fritzing doc in the `schematics` directory, and the code contains plenty of instructions on what to connect how.
+There are a few Fritzing files in the `schematics` directory, and the code contains comments on what to connect how.

 There's also an OpenSCAD file included for a 3D-printable enclosure.
-It is somewhat ugly, but it works for me :-) Of course, you will have to adapt it if you're using different buttons than me.
+It is somewhat ugly, but it works for me :-) Of course, you will have to adapt it if you're using different buttons.